- First Name

 - About Me

 Jamie Gianoutsos grew up in Amarillo, Texas, and received her B.A. in Political Science and Great Texts from Baylor University.
 Through being awarded the Marshall Scholarship, she completed an M.A. in Renaissance Literature from the Queen’s University of Belfast and an M.Phil in Political Thought and Intellectual History at the University of Cambridge.
 Upon returning to the U.S. in 2008, Gianoutsos completed a Ph.D. in History at the Johns Hopkins University, specializing in British intellectual and gender history.
-She joined the history department at Mount Saint Mary’s University, America’s second oldest Catholic institution, as assistant professor in 2014.
+She joined the history department at Mount St. Mary’s University, America’s second oldest Catholic institution, as assistant professor in 2014.
+Her first book, The Rule of Manhood: Tyranny, Gender, and Classical Republicanism in England, 1603-1660 (Cambridge UP, 2020), won the Istvan Hont Prize for best book in intellectual history.
+She is currently researching populist strands of the classical republican tradition in seventeenth and eighteenth-century England, America, France, and Haiti; she is also researching the relationship of newspapers, republican thought, and popular sovereignty in the Atlantic world.

 - Recent Publications

-The Rule of Manhood: Tyranny, Gender, and Classical Republicanism in England, 1603-1660.
-Studies in Early Modern British History Series, Cambridge University Press, under contract.
+Book: The Rule of Manhood: Tyranny, Gender, and Classical Republicanism in England, 1603-1660.
+Studies in Early Modern British History Series.
+Cambridge: Cambridge University Press, 2020.
+Awarded the Istvan Hont Book Prize for best work in intellectual history in 2020.
+Forthcoming in Chinese and in English paperback.

 Articles and Book Chapters: